 The Ninety-First Annual Meeting of the International Pacific Halibut Commission will be held from Monday, January 26 through Friday, January 30, 2015 at the Vancouver Marriott Pinnacle Downtown Hotel in Vancouver, British Columbia.
 This year’s meeting is scheduled to open on Monday with presentations on the fishery, the 2014 stock assessment, and the harvest decision table, and conclude on Friday with Commission approval of catch limits and regulations.
 All public sessions and administrative sessions will be open to the public.
 These open sessions will also be webcast.

-The 2015 IPHC Annual Meeting schedule and the corresponding hotel meeting room locations will be released in December 2014.
-The most up-to-date information regarding the Annual Meeting can be found on the Annual Meeting page of the Commission's website (http://www.iphc.int/meetings-and-events/annual-meeting.html) or by calling the IPHC office at (206) 634-1838.
-The Commission's website will be updated regularly with new information, including the agenda and meeting reports, webcast information, and presentations, as the meeting date approaches.
+The most up-to-date information regarding the 2015 Annual Meeting can be found here or by calling the IPHC office at (206) 634-1838.
+This page will be updated regularly with new information, including the agenda and meeting reports, webcast information, and presentations, as the meeting date approaches.

 2014 IPHC Annual Meeting

 The Ninetieth Annual Meeting of the International Pacific Halibut Commission was held from Monday, January 13 through Friday, January 17, 2014 at the Grand Hyatt Seattle in Seattle, Washington.